A Day in Capri: Plan Your Naples to Capri Day Trip

 Hop on the Funicolare to Capri Town

-We chose to take the funicolare (cable car) to Capri Town.
-When you get off the ferry or the boat tour, you’ll want to make a right on Via Cristoforo Colombo towards the ticket off for the Funicular.
+We opted for the funicolare (cable car) to reach Capri Town.
+Once you disembark from the ferry or finish your boat tour, turn right on Via Cristoforo Colombo and head towards the funicular ticket office.

-The ticket office for Funicolare is past it across the street at the pier.
+• Ticket Office: The ticket office is located past the funicular station, across the street at the pier.
+Google Map It

 Explore Capri Town